DataConservancy/dc-packaging-spec/src/site/markdown/dc-bagit-profile-1.0.md

 ### 2.2.2 Filename interoperability between platforms

 Section 7 of the BagIt specification discusses practical concerns of Bag interoperability between platforms.
-While BagIt §7 is informative, this profile applies the following constraints to address platform interoperability.
+While [BagIt §7][bagit-7] is informative, this profile applies the following constraints to address platform interoperability.

 <a name="#2.2.2.1"/>
 #### 2.2.2.1 Illegal characters

-The following characters are illegal, and are not to be used in path segments or file names, informed by BagIt §7.2.2:
+The following characters are illegal, and are not to be used in path segments or file names, informed by [BagIt §7.2.2][bagit-722]:

 * Unicode characters in the range of 0x00 - 0x1f
 * “ (Quotation mark, 0x22)